American Fisheries Society

 Society for Conservation Biology

-The Society for Conservation Biology (SCB) is an international professional organization dedicated to promoting the scientific study of the phenomena that affect the maintenance, loss, and restoration of biological diversity.
-The Society's membership comprises a wide range of people interested in the conservation and study of biological diversity: resource managers, educators, government and private conservation workers, and students make up the more than 10,000 members world-wide.
+The Montana Chapter of the Society for Conservation Biology (MTSCB) is a state chapter of an international professional organization dedicated to promoting the scientific study of the phenomena that affect the maintenance, loss, and restoration of biological diversity.
+The mission of the Montana Chapter is to promote science and the application of the principles of conservation biology to Montana's local, regional, and statewide diversity.
+The chapter’s membership comprises a wide range of people interested in the conservation and study of biological diversity: resource managers, educators, government and private conservation workers, and students.

-Society and Conservation Department Graduate Students (aka SoCon Grads)
+Society and Conservation Department Graduate Students (SoCon Grads)

-Our mission is to provide a professional and social support network for College of Forestry and Conservation grad students while deepening the exchange between grad students, undergrads and faculty.
-We want to make the transition to graduate studies easier for returning students and provide resources that enable success in grad school.
+We provide a professional and social support network for College of Forestry and Conservation grad students while deepening the exchange between grad students, undergrads and faculty.
+We want to make the transition to graduate studies easier for returning students nd provide resources that enable success in grad school.
 The group seeks to provide a diversity of activities that may be professionally, socially or service oriented.

 Faculty Advisor: Norma Nickerson